msr5464/QA-AI-Agent/README.md

 Tracks test quality trends (improving/declining/stable) and provides execution history visualization.
 Refer to the **Workflow & Data Flow** section for the full narrative.

 Ready to run it in your environment?
-Configure the basics below and launch via `run.sh`.
+Configure the basics below and launch via `scripts/run.sh` or `scripts/run.ps1`.
+Detailed Windows + Jenkins instructions live in `scripts/DEPLOYMENT.md`.

 ## 🔧 Configuration Options